MundoMac/ios-example-selectcountry/README.md

-Example used on iOS course at MundoMac (UY)
+Example used in iOS course at MundoMac (UY)